-A wedging table is useful kit and part of how to prepare your clay for pottery.
+A wedging table is a useful piece of kit and part of how to prepare your clay for pottery.
 However, if you don’t have a wedging table, you can use another absorbent surface, like a concrete floor.
 Just make sure that the surface is clean of dirt and debris.

 What if Your Clay is Too Dry?

 Clay that is sitting around dries out.
 Clay dries out, even if it is in a plastic bag.
 Once the bag has been opened and sealed again, the clay will dry slowly.
 As clay dries, it hardens and becomes less workable.

 I had a bag of clay sitting in my cupboard for a few years.
 It was sealed, so it was still wet, but it had become more solid than I needed it to be.